mwaeckerlin/php-fpm/README.md

 # Docker Image for serving PHP

-This image is less than 16MB in size and has no shell, so it is small, fast and secure.
+This image is about 34.1MB in size and has no shell, so it is small, fast and secure.

-Serves PHP [FPM] when attached to [mwaeckerlin/nginx] and optionally connects to [mysql].
+Serves PHP 8.1 [FPM] when attached to [mwaeckerlin/nginx] and optionally connects to [mysql].
 Used to serve a PHP project.

 ## Ports